Arlington Dog Bite Lawyer

 How Much Does An Arlington Dog Bite Lawyer Cost?

-Personal Injury lawyers represent people on a contingency fee basis.
+The personal Injury lawyers at Allbee Law Firm represent injury victims on a contingency fee basis.
 This means that the personal injury you hire will receive a portion of the settlement or jury verdict they help you receive.
 Contingency fees make it possible for everyone to hire a personal injury attorney because nobody needs to pay for a dog bite lawyer out of their own pocket.

 The contingency fee is 33.33% of the settlement if your case is resolved without filing a lawsuit The contingency fee increases to 40% if your case is settled after a lawsuit is filed but before the case goes to trial.
 Cases that go to trial have a contingency fee of 45% of the amount that is paid for your dog attack injuries.